ibm-cloud-docs/openwhisk/pkg_websocket.md

 # WebSocket
 {: #pkg_websocket}

-The pre-installed `/whisk.system/websocket` package offers a convenient way to post messages to a WebSocket.
+The preinstalled `/whisk.system/websocket` package offers a convenient way to post messages to a WebSocket.
 {: shortdesc}

 The package includes the following actions.